sallonoroff/sallonoroff.github.io/_posts/2009-04-22-lcd-screen-multi-touch-trackpad.md

 tags:
   - design
   - hardware
+  - netbook
   - laptops
+  - touchscreen
-  - multi-touch
+  - trackpad
 ---
 [The Register has a peek](http://www.reghardware.co.uk/2009/04/21/sharp_mebius/) at an upcoming Small, Cheap Computer™ from Sharp called the Mebius.
-It&#8217;s pretty much the usual netbook fayre&#8230; except for the inclusion of a reasonably large, multi-touch trackpad which is also an LCD screen.
-The video of it that the Reg show just depicts it being used for doodling but there&#8217;s a ton of potential for such a component.
+It's pretty much the usual netbook fayre&#8230; except for the inclusion of a reasonably large, multi-touch trackpad which is also an LCD screen.
+The video of it that the Reg show just depicts it being used for doodling but there's a ton of potential for such a component.
 I hope this is something we see other manufacturers pick up on.

-Just a shame that the Mebius looks like it won&#8217;t be all that cheap, like a lot of the more recent netbooks&#8230;
+Just a shame that the Mebius looks like it won't be all that cheap, like a lot of the more recent netbooks&#8230;